 What’s more, the development of the island resulted in Islamic elements being introduced to the town, such as mosques and traditional baths, with most churches being transformed into Islamic mosques, like the Mosque of Soliman, the Kavakli Mestchiti, and the Abdul Djelil Djami.

-The prime condition of Rhodes’ City can be attributed to the constant maintenance and remodeling that transpired between the 14th and 16th centuries under the Grand Masters.
+The prime condition of Rhodes City can be attributed to the constant maintenance and remodeling that transpired between the 14th and 16th centuries under the Grand Masters.

 2. Discover the rich heritage of Rhodes and its archaeological museum

-Impressively, the vast history of Rhodes is not limited to its Medieval old Town as the island has been at the center of people’s attention since antiquity with numerous tales of Greek mythology referring to it.
+Impressively, the vast history of Rhodes is not limited to its old Medieval Town, as the island has been at the center of people’s attention since antiquity, with numerous tales of Greek mythology referring to it.
 As a result, exploring is one of the best things to do in Rhodes, the historical island that has gained worldwide recognition.

-With the salt still in your heart, it’s time to discover the historic side of Rhodes, a dominating aspect of the island that makes it stand out from other summer destinations around the world and excites history buffs to no end.
+With the salt still in your heart, it’s time to discover the historical side of Rhodes, a dominating aspect of the island that makes it stand out from other summer destinations around the world and excites history buffs to no end.

-It has been proved that Rhodes has been inhabited since the Stone Age -that’s pretty far back, right?- and therefore the thousands of years that have since have passed, have left their mark on the island, making it wonderfully diverse in terms of architecture and style, among others.
+It has been proved that Rhodes has been inhabited since the Stone Age -that’s pretty far back, right?- and therefore, the thousands of years that have since have passed have left their mark on the island, making it wonderfully diverse in terms of architecture and style, among others.